Dansah2/Identifying-Age-Related-Conditions/README.md

 # Identifying-Age-Related-Conditions
 Predict whether a subject has or has not been diagnosed with a condition-- a binary classification problem.

-Sodiq Sulamimon (https://github.com/sodiq-sulaimon) and I worked on this project together.
+Sodiq Sulaimon (https://github.com/sodiq-sulaimon) and I worked on this project together.

 Goal